History of Portuguese: Portuguese outside of Portugal

-A record of a letter in Portuguese aljamía—early Portuguese written in Arabic script—sent from Sheikh Yahya ben Bulisbé of the Shawiya to the King of Portugal found in the archives of Torre do Tombo..
+A record of a letter in Portuguese aljamía—early Portuguese written in Arabic script—sent from Sheikh Yahya ben Bulisbé of the Shawiya to the King of Portugal found in the archives of Torre do Tombo.

 Portuguese is the second most spoken Romance language, behind Spanish, partially because of the large population of speakers in Brazil, where it is the national language.
 There are many respects in which Brazilian Portuguese differs from European Portuguese in sound and structure.

 Another notable difference is the presence of more audible vowels in Brazilian Portuguese.
 Beyond this, the nuances of spoken versions of both language practices continue to evolve as generations of speakers age and the world continues to globalize, leading to changes in language practices internationally.
-Portuguese has been made an official language of Mozambique, Angola, the Cape Verde Islands, Guinea-Bissau, Equatorial Guinea, Sao Tome and Principe, East Timor and Macao.
+Portuguese has been made an official language of Mozambique, Angola, the Cape Verde Islands, Guinea-Bissau, Equatorial Guinea, São Tomé and Príncipe, East Timor and Macao.